Last Updated on

-This wine is dense, but elegant, with floral notes like roses and wildflowers, and a lot of blackberry.
+This wine is dense, but elegant, with floral notes like roses and wildflowers, and a lot of blackberries.
 The velvety tannins help it age well and it is resistant to disease and pests in the vineyard, making it an incredibly healthy crop.

 From the region of Minho, the name of this wine is often used as a term for the region itself.
 However, there are several different kinds of Vinho Verde that hail from the region of Minho including Branco Vinho Verde and Rosado Vinho Verde.

 Branco Vinho Verde is white and light-bodied.
-It is fruity with citrus flavors like lemon and melon.
+It is fruity with citrus flavours like lemon and melon.
 It can also contain gooseberry or a chalky texture.
 It is usually made from a blend of several different types of grapes including Azal, Arinto, Loureiro, Alvarinho, and Trajadura.
 You may rarely find single varietals of Azal, Alvarinho, or Loureiro.

 Rodao Vinho Verde is a rose with red berries and an acidity similar to lemonade.
 The red grapes used in these blends include Amaral, Espadeiro, Padeiro, Alvarelhao, and Borracal.

 Alentejo wines are wines from the region of the same name.
 The reds are full-bodied and typically found in blends containing Trincadeira, Aragones, Castelao, Alicante Bouschet, and Alfrocheiro.
 The Branco Alentejo wines can be light-bodied or full-bodied and made with Antao Vaz, Arinto, Fernao Pires, and Roupeiro.